Vernonia fasciculata

-Vernonia fasciculata, the smooth ironweed or common ironweed, or prairie ironweed is a species of perennial plant from family Asteraceae.
+Vernonia fasciculata, the smooth ironweed or common ironweed, or prairie ironweed is a species of perennial plant in the family Asteraceae.
 It is native to Manitoba in Canada and the north-central U.S.A.

 Vernonia fasciculata inhabits areas with moist soils and prairies.
 It flowers in July to September.

 Description

 Vernonia fasciculata is a herbaceous perennial that grows 2–4 ft tall with unbranched stems, which end in an inflorescences with magenta flowers arranged in a dense corymb.

 Cultivation

 V. fasciculata is winter hardy in USDA zones 4-9, it is planted in full sun and used in rain gardens and as a naturalized plant because of its showy flower display, it is deer tolerant and adaptable to wet soils.